allfed/Renewables-Nuclear-Winter/README.md

 ## Caveats
 * Wind speed and wind power are calculated at the lowest level of the climate models.
 Perhaps we should instead consider higher levels to account for the height of wind turbines, but this data is not readily available at the moment.
+* Some countries in some months can have multiple times the baseline wind power because the baseline wind power is close to zero.
+I find this suspicious: wind farms are typically not built where the is little wind.
+It is possible that the global climate model is missing important information on wind patterns that would require a higher spatial resolution to resolve.